henhouseai/henhouse/context/overlay.md

 **Goal**: Full integration with existing system

-*Note: Detailed tasks will be determined based on Phases 1-2 implementation*
+*Note: Detailed tasks will be determined based on Phases 1-3 implementation*

 - [ ] Update app.ts to use new overlay system
-- [ ] Replace legacy overlay calls
+- [ ] Replace legacy overlay calls with new handlers
 - [ ] Update Python HTTP backend for action links
-- [ ] Add TypeScript handlers for action links
+- [ ] Add TypeScript handlers for all action links (Phases 3A-3E)
-- [ ] End-to-end testing
+- [ ] End-to-end testing of all CRUD operations
 - [ ] Error handling improvements
 - [ ] Loading state improvements
 - [ ] Animations/transitions